What courses am I required to take for the Wagner Health Policy and Management program?

 Each of these specializations has a different set of required courses, although many courses are required for several specializations – click here to learn more about the requirements of each specialization.

-For any required course, if you have had a comparable course at the undergraduate or graduate level, the requirement can be waived.
+For any required course, if you have had a comparable course at the undergraduate or graduate level, you can seek a waiver.
 In some instances, a student can take an exam to qualify for a waiver.
 We encourage students to waive classes where they feel comfortable that they already have strong knowledge and competencies since it allows more flexibility to take elective courses.
 To learn more about waivers, click here.